Symphonic Variations (Franck): History

 The work was dedicated to Louis Diémer, who on 15 March 1885 had premiered Les Djinns, a symphonic poem for piano and orchestra that brought Franck one of his rare critical successes.
 He promised to reward Diémer with "a little something", and the similarly scored Symphonic Variations was the result.
 Franck started work in the summer of 1885, and completed the piece on 12 December.

 Premiere

 The premiere on 1 May 1886, at the annual orchestral concert of the Société Nationale de Musique, went almost unnoticed.
 The soloist was Diémer, and the composer conducted.
 The second performance was not until 30 January 1887, at a concert devoted entirely to Franck under the conductor Jules Pasdeloup, with Diémer again as soloist.
 It still failed to impress.

 Before and after Franck's death, however, his works were championed by his students, including Vincent d'Indy, Henri Duparc, Paul Dukas, and Ernest Chausson; and the Symphonic Variations soon entered the repertoire of major pianists.
 It was mainly through the Symphony in D minor and the Symphonic Variations that Franck became posthumously famous.
 The work is now regularly performed, and has been recorded many times.
 It was later arranged for two pianos, four hands.

+The British premiere occurred on 23 October 1902 at the Promenade Concerts, under the baton of Henry Wood.